MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/5-add-language-understanding.md

 One of the principles of responsible conversational AI is that a bot should have a clear goal.
 A goal defines the set of intents that a bot can handle.

-The goal of the **GeoFriend** bot is to help a student study geography and act as an assistant.
-To do this, implement the following functionality so that the bot can:
+The goal of the **GeoFriend** bot is to help a student study geography and to act as an assistant.
+With this goal in mind, we'll implement the following functionality so that the bot can:

 - Give a capital city for a given country name.
 - Give a country name for a given capital city.